Alabama judge puts a temporary hold on medical marijuana companies

 A judge has temporarily blocked Alabama from issuing licenses to medical marijuana facilities amid an ongoing legal battle over how the state selected the winning companies.

-Montgomery Circuit Judge James Anderson issued a temporary restraining order late Wednesday to stop the Alabama Medical Cannabis Commission from issuing licenses for "integrated" facilities that grow, transport and sell medical marijuana.
-The coveted licenses, which the commission planned to issue this month, will be on hold while he hears a challenge to the selection process.
+Montgomery Circuit Judge James Anderson issued a temporary restraining order late Wednesday to stop the Alabama Medical Cannabis Commission from issuing licenses for “integrated” facilities that grow, transport and sell medical marijuana.
+The coveted licenses will be on hold while he hears a challenge to the selection process.

-Companies that were not selected to receive the licenses have challenged the selection process used by the commission.
+Companies that were not selected to receive one of the five available integrated licenses have challenged the selection process, saying the commission violated its own rules when selecting winners.
+The commission has attempted to award the licenses three times and rescinded the first two selections during the legal dispute.

 Anderson said he is sympathetic to concerns about delaying the availability of medical marijuana but said a pause on the licenses is merited.